robertkovac/django-fieldsets-with-inlines/README.md

 1. Add changes to your existing ModelAdmin classes in your admin.py:

+* add `FieldsetsInlineMixin` to your admin.ModelAdmin declarations:
 ```
 class TestAdmin(FieldsetsInlineMixin, admin.ModelAdmin)
 ```

 * rename your `fieldsets` property to `fieldsets_with_inlines`

-* insert inlines beetween fieldsets where you want them to be rendered
+* in `fieldsets_with_inlines` property insert inlines beetween fieldsets where you want them to be rendered

-**With fieldsets-with-inlines inlines are not automaticaly rendered after your fieldsets!
-Every inline that you want rendered should be added to your fieldsets_with_inlines property.**

-**Inlines property still has to be defined!**
+* remove `inlines` property

 ## Before and After